 Since 2012, Be My Eyes has been creating technology for the community of over 250 million people who are blind or have low vision.
 The Danish startup connects people who are blind or have low vision with volunteers for help with hundreds of daily life tasks like identifying a product or navigating an airport.

-With the new visual input capability of GPT-4*, Be My Eyes began developing a GPT-4 powered Virtual Volunteer™ within the Be My Eyes app that can generate the same level of context and understanding as a human volunteer.
+With the new visual input capability of GPT-4 (in research preview), Be My Eyes began developing a GPT-4 powered Virtual Volunteer™ within the Be My Eyes app that can generate the same level of context and understanding as a human volunteer.

 “In the short time we’ve had access, we have seen unparalleled performance to any image-to-text object recognition tool out there," says Michael Buckley, CEO of Be My Eyes.
 “The implications for global accessibility are profound.
 In the not so distant future, the blind and low vision community will utilize these tools not only for a host of visual interpretation needs, but also to have a greater degree of independence in their lives.”